MicrosoftDocs/win32/desktop-src/medfound/aac-encoder.md

 The Microsoft Media Foundation AAC encoder is a [Media Foundation Transform](media-foundation-transforms.md) that encodes Advanced Audio Coding (AAC) Low Complexity (LC) profile, as defined by ISO/IEC 13818-7 (MPEG-2 Audio Part 7) .

 The AAC encoder does not support encoding to any other AAC profiles, such as Main, SSR, or LTP.
-It does not support encoding to the MPEG-4 extensions HE-AAC v1/v2.

 ## Class Identifier